javaxcel/javaxcel-core/README.md

 Field you can refer is only targeted field.

-It means you cannot refer the field that is annotated with [ExcelIgnore](https://github.com/javaxcel/javaxcel-core/blob/dev/src/main/java/com/github/javaxcel/annotation/ExcelIgnore.java).
+It means you cannot refer the field that is annotated with `@ExcelIgnore`.

 If type of expression result is not `String`, the converter will invoke `Object#toString()`.